google/draco/README.md

 C++ Decoder API
 -------------

-If you’d like to add decoding to your applications you will need to include the draco_dec library.
-In order to use the Draco decoder you need to initialize a DecoderBuffer with the compressed data.
-Then call DecodeMeshFromBuffer() to return a decoded Mesh object or call DecodePointCloudFromBuffer() to return a decoded PointCloud object.
-E.g.
+If you'd like to add decoding to your applications you will need to include the `draco_dec` library.
+In order to use the Draco decoder you need to initialize a `DecoderBuffer` with the compressed data.
+Then call
+`DecodeMeshFromBuffer()` to return a decoded mesh object or call `DecodePointCloudFromBuffer()` to return a decoded `PointCloud` object.
+For
+example:

 ~~~~~ cpp
 draco::DecoderBuffer buffer;